 The Community Covenant Grant Scheme has been set up to provide financial support to local projects which strengthen the ties or the mutual understanding between members of the Armed Forces Community and the wider community in which they live.

 The grant scheme is to help communities undertake projects that promote greater understanding between the military and civilian populations.
 There is £10 million available annually in perpetuity for the Fund.
+Applications open on Wednesday, 4 May 2016 for this year's funding.

 - non-core healthcare services for veterans;